poezio/slixmpp/docs/architecture.rst

 The Main Threads
 ~~~~~~~~~~~~~~~~
-:class:`~sleekxmpp.xmlstream.xmlstream.XMLStream` instances run using at
+:class:`~slixmpp.xmlstream.xmlstream.XMLStream` instances run using at
 least three background threads: the send thread, the read thread, and the
 scheduler thread.
 The send thread is in charge of monitoring the send queue
 and writing text to the outgoing XML stream.
 The read thread pulls text off